Refugee Camps: From Temporary Settlements to Permanent Dwellings

 In an ArchDaily article, dating back 7 years, on World Refugee Day, Ana Asensio states that “a refugee camp is also a city.
 A temporary city, in theory.
 An ephemeral city whose inhabitants have been placed there like pieces in a puzzle.
 A stand-by city that architecture has not embraced”.

 Rapidly established under strict UN-Habitat norms, these settlements have the sole purpose of accommodating, briefly, displaced people due to conflicts.
 Adequate and functional for a temporary period of time, these grid layouts welcome people who have left all of their lives behind.
-Actually, for a significant number of refugees, the only home they have known is the camp.
+Actually, for a significant number of refugees, the only home they have ever known is the camp.
 Basing the whole approach on the assumption that the situation is temporary, and focusing primarily on providing basic humanitarian requirements, camps have failed to address a sustainable form of aid, tailored to the needs of refugees and host communities.

 Unlivable, to a certain extent, these spaces shift from temporary to semi-permanent.
 Facing a lot of challenges like a lack of sufficient water supply, harsh climate, poverty, amongst others, they quickly become alienated slums.
 Dense, in order to reduce the sprawl and the appropriated space, these camps fail miserably security-wise as they grow older and bigger.
 A breeding ground for diseases and violent crimes, they become closed, impenetrable, and dangerous territories.

 With a huge infrastructural strain on the host countries, camps are not only a handicap for their inhabitants.
 Due to their political nature, these settlements face strict rules, not allowing their occupants to create a life for themselves.
 In order to reduce potential friction with host communities, most governments have forbidden refugees from settling outside.
-Creating more problems than solving issues, camps are not sustainable, damaging the environment and denying refugees their basic rights and freedom.
+Creating more problems than solving issues, camps are not sustainable structures, damaging the environment and denying refugees their basic rights and freedom.

-Read on to discover examples from around the world of the biggest and oldest refugee camps that became more like cities.
+Read on to discover examples of the biggest and oldest refugee camps that became more like cities.
 Dynamic, flexible, constantly evolving, and shaped to fulfill the basic needs of their inhabitants, these settlements are setting new standards.

 The Case of Dadaab Refugee Complex and the Role of Community Leaders